massoncheg/forgejo-docs/README.md

 This command will clone the [website repo](https://codeberg.org/forgejo/forgejo) and launch a local development server.
 The current docs branch will be opened in the browser.

+The URL to the documentation preview looks like `http://localhost:4321/docs/{branch}/` where `{branch}` is the name of the current branch from which the preview is run.

 Modifications can be made to the docs while the dev server is running, and the preview will live-reload.

 #### Linting and formatting